telerik/fiddler-everywhere-docs/modify-and-filter-traffic/filter-traffic.md

 ## Bypassing the Proxy

 While bypassing the proxy is not technically related to filtering, requests to specific domains may not go through the Fiddler proxy but directly through the upstream proxy.
-As a result, these sessions won't pollute your **Live Traffic** tab.
+As a result, these sessions won't pollute your **Live Traffic** grid.
 You can set a list of domains or URLs to bypass through the [**Connections** menu]({%slug connections-submenu%}), or you can add a root domain or specific subdomain address to the bypass list while using the **Live Traffic** context menu.

 ## Sorting Options